 - Tournaments run according to these Eligibility Rules are open to students at all accredited post-secondary educational institutions.
 This includes military academies, historically black colleges and universities, junior colleges, and so forth.

 - For the purpose of determining eligibility, the competition year is defined to extend from August 1 through July 31 of the following calendar year (for example, the 2017–2018 competition year began on August 1, 2017).
 For eligibility purposes, courses or other degree work must be undertaken in an academic term for which the majority of its days falls within the competition year.

 A player establishes a student affiliation at an institution for a given competition year by registering for at least one course normally offered for credit as part of a degree-granting program or path during the competition year at that institution.
-This establishes an affiliation for the entire competition year, not just the duration of that academic term.
-For the purposes of these rules, academic certificates do not count as degrees.
+This establishes an affiliation for the entire competition year, not just the duration of that term.

 - A player must be registered for the equivalent of three semester- or quarter-hours.

-- A player registered for a lower course load may be eligible, so long as the player is certified by his or her degree program(s) as making normal progress toward the degree(s) or that the lower course load is all that is necessary to finish the degree(s).
+- A player registered for a lower course load may be eligible, so long as the player is certified by their degree program(s) as making normal progress toward the degree(s) or that the lower course load is all that is necessary to finish the degree(s).
 This status must be confirmed according to the procedure of section H.

 - A player who engages in work other than courses (including, but not limited to, thesis research) necessary for attaining the degree(s) the player is pursuing establishes an affiliation even if the player takes no courses in the competition year.